alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ### Upload the P2S VPN CA Client certificate

-1. Go to `Resource Groups -> RG_SHM_SECRETS -> kv-shm-<shm-id> -> Secrets` and copy the `shm-vpn-client-cert-pwd` secret.
+1. Go to `Resource Groups -> RG_SHM_SECRETS -> kv-shm-<shm-id> -> Secrets` and copy the `shm-vpn-client-cert-password` secret.
-2. Go to `Resource Groups -> RG_SHM_SECRETS -> kv-shm-<shm-id> -> Certificates` and import the `SHM-P2S-<shm-id>-ClientCert.pfx` file from `/safe_haven_management/scripts/local/out/certs/`.
-Make the certificate name `SHM-P2S-<shmId>-ClientCert` and enter the password you previously copied from the `shm-vpn-client-cert-pwd` secret.
+2. Go to `Resource Groups -> RG_SHM_SECRETS -> kv-shm-<shm-id> -> Certificates` and import the `SHM-P2S-<shm-id>-Client.pfx` file from `/safe_haven_management/setup/certs/`.
+Make the certificate name `SHM-P2S-<shmId>-Client` and enter the password you previously copied from the `shm-vpn-client-cert-password` secret.
 Note that this password is only used to decrypt the client certificate on upload.
 When you subsequently donwload the certificate, it will not be secured with a password.

 ### Download a client VPN certificate for the Safe Haven Management VNet